The Ninth IASTED International Conference on

 Dr. Scheiner is the author of 10 publications in refereed journals, of 9 book chapters, and more than 20 contributions to the proceeding of international conferences.
 He has been reviewing for 3 scientific journals, and was, in 2009, awarded the Outstanding reviewer of the year, by the Journal of Engineering Mechanics (published by the American Society of Civil Engineers).
 His research activities revolve around the diverse field of multiscale modeling of engineering materials, with applications in both civil engineering (such as geotechnical engineering and tunneling) and biomedical engineering (such as computational modeling of bone or image analysis).
 Related scientific fields include micromechanics, transport in porous media, mechanobiology, and systems biology.

-Christian Hellmich is Professor of Strength of Materials and Computational Mechanics at the Vienna University of Technology (TU Wien), Vienna, Austria.
+is Professor of Strength of Materials and Computational Mechanics at the Vienna University of Technology (TU Wien), Vienna, Austria.
 He received his MSc (1995) and PhD degrees (1999) from TU Wien, where he also obtained his habilitation degree for Mechanics of Materials and Biomechanics, in 2004.
 Since then, he served TU Wien as associate Professor, before having been appointed Full Professor in 2011, serving now as the Head of the Institute for Mechanics of Materials and Structures.
 From 2000 - 2002, he worked as a Postdoctoral Associate at Massachusetts Institute of Technology, Department for Civil and Environmental Engineering, supporting the establishment of the field of multiscale mechanics of bone.
+Christian Hellmich

 Dr. Hellmich is the author of more than 80 publications in refereed journals (h-index=20), of 19 book chapters, and of more than 190 contributions to proceedings of international conferences.